Students » Advising

 • Yes (but in a prerequisite course, you need a C or better in most cases)

-Within the School of Art, Design and Art History, can I major on one emphasis and minor in another?
+Within the School of Art and Design, can I major on one emphasis and minor in another?

-• All emphases in the School of Art (except Art History) are considered the same major, Art, so you cannot major and minor in the same subject.
+• All emphases in the School of Art and Design (except Art History) are considered the same major, Art, so you cannot major and minor in the same subject.
 Interdiscplinary studies are encouraged and it is possible to study in multiple emphasis areas.
 See an advisor regarding your academic plan.
 Courses of study can be customized.
-It is possible to major in a studio art emphasis and minor in Art History and vise a versa.
+It is possible to major in a studio art emphasis and minor in Art History and vice versa.

 As an entering Freshman, am I required to have a computer?